 Supplementary material will also include an expand bibliography.
 This bibliography can be designed to provide contextual information both with regard to the paper itself as well as the supplementary material.
 Additionally, the bibliography can be annotated to provide substantive information as to how each source relates to the presented information.

-Σ.II.h Micro-referencing
+Σ.II∥H Micro-referencing

 Citation standards should be broadened to allow for pinpointed referencing between the primary text and the supplemental text such that readers of the primary text will be directed from the main text to the relevant section in the supplemental material and readers of the supplemental material will be directed back to the relevant portion of the main text, e.g., perhaps with micro DOIs or other reference systems.
 To some degree, this micro-referencing can be accomplished through an elegant hierarchical structure in the main text that would be shadowed in the supplemental text and/or vice versa.
 This should be further simplified through a standardized numbering system, allowing for sections, subsections, and even further divisions if necessary.